 2nd Battalion, 506th Parachute Infantry Regiment, 101st Airborne Division

-In honor of Veterans Day, I’d like to pay tribute to the legendary Easy Company of World War II fame.
-A company of ordinary men who became some of WWII’s most extraordinary soldiers.
-Originally made famous by Stephen E. Ambrose’s iconic book Band Of Brothers, and later reaching a wider audience through the acclaimed HBO mini series of the same name.
+In honor of Veterans, I’d like to pay tribute to the legendary Easy Company of World War II fame, a company of ordinary men who became some of WWII’s most extraordinary soldiers.
+Easy Company was originally made famous by Stephen E. Ambrose’s iconic book Band Of Brothers, and later reaching a wider audience through the acclaimed HBO mini series of the same name.
 These men parachuted into France on D-Day, fought in Holland, held the line while surrounded in the Battle of the Bulge, pushed the counteroffensive through Germany and finally captured Hitler’s famed Eagle’s Nest.
 It is said that during war, the reward for a job well done is the next tough assignment, and as Easy advanced throughout WWII, they continued receiving the tough assignments.

 Easy Company Origins